NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - **2a(i) chemical + proprietary term search** (proprietary terms OPTIONAL - database dependent)
         - This automated search for (i) puts chemical and proprietary terms within each drug list (child lists) nested within broader value sets (parent lists)
         - For example, the *Stata* coding for BNF Ch.
 2.5.1 would be the *ambrisentan* drug list ("*ambrisentan*" "*volibris*") and *bosentan* drug list ("*bosentan*" "*stayveer*" "*tracleer*") both nested within the list for value set Ch.
 2.5.1 vasodilator anti-hypertensives ("*ambrisentan_list*" "*bosentan_list*".....)
-        - In *Stata*, parent and child lists take the form of local macros; in R a comparable step would be to name a list of vectors, and nesting the lists as necessary.

     - **2a(ii) search on underlying ontology** (OPTIONAL - database dependent)
         - consider syntax with slashes (eg, in STATA coding: "*/ 302*" and "302*" for Ch.
 3.2 BNF)
         - *why slashes?* medicines may be indicated for multiple conditions and hence recorded in multiple ontology sections (e.g., for betamethasone use slashes because may be recorded as both “3020000” and “10010201/ 8020200/ 3020000” within the ontology variable - corresponding to Ch.
 10, Ch.
 8, and Ch.
 3 for neuromuscular, immunosuppression, and respiratory purposes) (in CPRD Aurum database the ontology variable is called *bnfchapter* )

-- When searching dictionary for each of your search terms defined in **Step 1**, ensure dictionary terms are passed through a `lower()` function to avoid missing matches due to differing case
+- When searching dictionary for each of your search terms defined in **Step 1**, ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case

 - **2b) Tag codes additionally identified by searching on (ii) underlying ontology; Repeat 2a-2b iteratively** (OPTIONAL - database dependent)
     - tag outstanding codes from **Step 2a(ii)** not found by **Step 2a(i)**’s search on chemical and proprietary terms alone
     - allows you to check if you included all possible terms / codelist completeness

     - *How are outstanding codes identified?*
         - We compare the tags for columns corresponding to Step 2a(i) and Step 2a(ii)
         - Codes are outstanding if there is an absence of a Step 2a(i) tag, but a presence of a Step2a(ii) tag (i.e., output for 2a(i) does not equal output for 2a(ii)

-    - *So what do I do if I get outstanding codes?*
+    - *So what happens if I get outstanding codes?*
         - add the additional terms to the value sets
         - re-run steps 2a to 2b (ITERATIVELY - as necessary)
         - upon multiple iterations, there should be an absence of tags, indicating inclusion of all appropriate terms.